Luidog/fms-api-client/README.md

 ### Client Creation

 After connecting to a datastore you can import and create clients.
-A client is created using the create method on the FileMaker client class.
+A client is created using the create method on the client class.
 The client requires a server and application to connect to as well as valid credentials.
 Note that the server must be an http or https domain.

 <!--@snippet('./examples/index.js#client-create-example', { showSource: true })-->
 ```js